Presented by: Sir Jon Murphy

-Honourable Pro-Chancellor, I have pleasure in presenting Dr Steve Garnett for the award of an Honorary Fellowship from Liverpool John Moores University.
+Honourable Pro-Chancellor, I have pleasure in presenting Dr John Cater for the award of an Honorary Fellowship from Liverpool John Moores University.

-Pro-Chancellor, it gives me enormous pleasure to welcome home a son of the city and in recognition of his outstanding professional achievement and on-going commitment to positive social change, I present Dr Steve Garnett for admission to our highest honour, as an Honorary Fellow of Liverpool John Moores University.
+Thus, it is with great pleasure that I present Dr John Cater, alumnus of our institution, for admission to our highest honour, as an Honorary Fellow of Liverpool John Moores University.